johndyer/html5-reset-debug/README.md

-# De-Compacted Version of HTML Reset CSS
+# De-Compacted Version of HTML5 Reset CSS

 * Author: [John Dyer](http://johndyer.name/)
 * License: GPLv2/MIT

 ## Why

-HTML Reset, originally by Eric Meyer(http://meyerweb.com/eric/tools/css/reset/), is awesome.
+HTML Reset, originally by [Eric Meyer](http://meyerweb.com/eric/tools/css/reset/) and given HTML5 updates by folks like [Richard Clark](http://html5doctor.com/html-5-reset-stylesheet/), is awesome.

 But it makes tools like Firebug, WebKit inspector, IE Developer Tools, and Opera Dragonfly very hard to use.
 HTML Reset *Debug* makes site development easier by listing each selector only once and explicitly defining all CSS properties and values.
 Once your site is built, you can switch to a compact, minified version of your choice.